Wakadikta's Cherokee Heritage Genealogy Resources:

 Native American Genealogy

-Relatively new website that has extensive work and effort put into helping you find your links and lost ancestral lines
+This website has extensive work and effort put into helping you find your links and lost ancestral lines

 1860 Oklahoma Census of Indian Tribes